panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 console.log(reg.test('Unicode')); // => true
 ```

 An unicode escape sequence can escape code points in a limited range: from `U+0000` to `U+FFFF` (all BMP code points) because only 4 digits are allowed.
-Most of the time this is enough to represent the commonly used symbols.
+Mostly that's enough to represent the commonly used symbols.

-To indicate an astral symbol in JavaScript literal, use two joined unicode escape sequences (a high surrogate and low surrogate), which creates a surrogate pair:
+To indicate an astral symbol in a JavaScript literal you have to use two joined unicode escape sequences (a high surrogate and low surrogate), which creates a surrogate pair:

 ```javascript
 const str = 'My face \uD83D\uDE00';
 console.log(str); // => 'My face 😀'
 ```

+`\uD83D\uDE00` is a surrogate pair created using 2 escape sequences.

 #### Code point escape sequence

 ECMAScript 2015 provides escape sequences that represent code points from the entire Unicode space: `U+0000` to `U+10FFFF`, i.e. BMP and astral planes.

 The new format is called **code point escape sequence**: `\u{<hex>}`, where `<hex>` is a hexadecimal number with a variable length of 1 to 6 digits.

 For example `'\u{7A}'` (symbol `'z'`) or `'\u{1F639}'` (funny cat symbol `😹`).

 Let's see how you can use it in literals: